Dry skin is a common skin type characterized by a lack of natural oil in the most superficial layer of the skin, the epidermis.

 1. Face masks.

-Homemade masks can be used by any skin type and are especially beneficial for dry skins because they have the ability to stimulate, moisturize and promote a healthy glow.
+Masks can be used by any skin type and are especially beneficial for dry skins because they have the ability to stimulate, moisturize and promote a healthy glow.

-The skin is left feeling fresh and soft, free from dead skin cells and with a fine texture.
+The skin is left feeling fresh and soft, free from dead skin cells, and with a fine texture.

 Vitamins are essential nutrients for the overall functionality of our bodies.